The Ultimate Travel Guide to Malta

 Valletta

-Despite being a small capital, it is packed full of sights so the best way to discover it is to get lost in its beautiful streets!
-There is something to photograph in every corner!
+Despite its small size, Valletta is overflowing with history and charm.
+The best way to discover it is simply to get lost in its sun-drenched streets, there’s something to photograph at every corner.

 Vittoriosa (Birgù)